 Props: What You Actually Need vs. What Gets Marketed to You

 Blocks and straps are tools, not requirements.
 They help you access a shape your body isn't ready for yet.
 A folded blanket works as a block for seated poses.
 A necktie or a long scarf works as a strap.
 A stack of hardcover books works under your hands in Half Moon Pose (Ardha Chandrasana).
-There is no meaningful difference in how your muscles or nervous system respond to a foam block versus a thick novel.
+Your muscles can't tell a foam block from a thick novel, and neither can your nervous system.
 The pose doesn't know the difference.

 How to Choose a Mat Without Overspending

-If you genuinely need a mat — hard floors, or the hygiene of your own surface — you don't need to spend a lot.
+If you genuinely need a mat - hard floors, or the hygiene of your own surface - it still shouldn't cost much.

 The most sustainable mat is one that already exists

 A secondhand mat requires zero new production.
 Check local buy-nothing groups, Facebook Marketplace, or the lost-and-found at a yoga studio.
-A gently used mat cleaned with a diluted tea tree oil spray is perfectly sanitary and completely functional.
+Clean a gently used mat with a diluted tea tree oil spray and it's perfectly sanitary.
+It'll work as well as it ever did.

 If you're buying new, look for recycled materials

-Mats made from reclaimed rubber or recycled wetsuits avoid new raw material extraction entirely — a more meaningful environmental claim than simply being made from a "natural" source.
+Mats made from reclaimed rubber or recycled wetsuits skip new raw material extraction entirely - which says more than any "natural" label does.
 Look for specific material disclosures, not vague "eco" badges.

 What to ignore